AlbanPerli/Noema-Declarative-AI/README.md

 from Noema import *

 s = Subject("path_to_model.gguf") # Full Compatibiliy with LLamaCPP.
-s.add(thougth = "Time is the only problem") # store "Time is the only problem" in thougth
+s.add(though = "Time is the only problem") # store "Time is the only problem" in though

 s= Horizon(
-  Sentence(thougth_explanation = "You explain why {thougth}"), # The sentence produced is stored in thougth_explanation Int(explanation_note = "Give a note between 0 and 10 to qualify the quality of your explanation."), # The model produce an python integer that is stored in explanation_note
+  Sentence(though_explanation = "You explain why {though}"), # The sentence produced is stored in though_explanation Int(explanation_note = "Give a note between 0 and 10 to qualify the quality of your explanation."), # The model produce an python integer that is stored in explanation_note
 ).constituteWith(s) # The horizon is constituted by the LLM

 # Read the noema
 print(s.noema)
-# You are functioning in a loop of thought.
+# You are functioning in a loop of though.
 Here is your reasoning step by step:
-#   #THOUGTH_EXPLANATION: Explain why '{thougth}'.
+#   #though_EXPLANATION: Explain why '{though}'.
 #   #EXPLANATION_NOTE: Give a note between 0 and 10 to qualify the quality of your explanation.

 # Here is the result of the reasoning:
-#  #THOUGTH_EXPLANATION: The reason is that time is the only thing that is constant and cannot be changed.
+#  #though_EXPLANATION: The reason is that time is the only thing that is constant and cannot be changed.
 #  #EXPLANATION_NOTE: 10

 # Acces to each constitution separatly